tcode2k16/blog/content/posts/2019-01-27-codegate-qualifier-writeup.md

 }
 ```

-I am able to crack the xor key by knowing that almost all 64 bit binary function start with `push rbp; mov rbp, rsp;` which is `554889e5` in hex.
-Using the same method, I am able to get the keys for the first two stages which both have a key length of 4.
+I am able to crack the first four bytes of the xor key by knowing that almost all 64 bit binary functions start with `push rbp; mov rbp, rsp;` which is `554889e5` in hex.
+Using this method, I am able to get the keys for the first two stages which both have a key length of 4.

-For the last three stage, I have to use the fact that the first function of each stage always print out `SYSTEM : We will start test NUMBER\n`.
+For the last three stage, I have to use another fact that the first function of each stage always print out `SYSTEM : We will start test NUMBER\n`.
 Knowing that plus the location of the string, I am able to recover all ten bytes of the xor key.

-Now with all 5 keys, I can now patch the binary.
-For this CTF, I did all the patching manually with a python script although better solutions definitely exist.
+With all 5 keys, I can now patch the binary.
+For this CTF, I did all the patching manually with a python script although better solutions definitely exist (put your suggestions in the comment section below).
 Here is the patching script:

 ```python
 import string